nmerovingian/dissociativeCE-Simulation-MachineLearning/README.md

 * **Predict Voltammogram.py** Neural network for method B mentioned in paper.
 It can predict voltammogram given equilibrium constant, rate costant and scan rate.
 * **Predict Flux and Half Peak Potential.py** Neural network for Method C mentioned in paper.
 It can predict half peak potential and peak flux from equilibrium constants and rate constants.
 * **Benchmarking Models.py** Benchmarking neural network in Method A with naive linear regression, random forest regresor and xgboost regressor.
+* PyTorch Version Method A: The PyTorch version of method A for your personal preference

 ### Python Scripts for visualization of machine learning results
 * **Benchmarking Models.py** Benchmarking model B with naive linear regression, XGB regressor and random forest.